 We also represent drivers who are injured by roadway defects while operating a motor vehicle in Connecticut, including poor road maintenance like potholes, faulty control signals, design defects, narrow lanes, and fallen debris.

-If you have been injured in a motor vehicle accident, check out our Do’s and Don’ts.
+If you’ve been injured in a motor vehicle accident, check out our Do’s and Don’ts.

 Motor Vehicle Accidents in Connecticut